kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0136 Commercial air tours and national parks air tour management.md

 \(4\) Solicit the participation of any Indian tribe whose tribal lands are, or may be, overflown by aircraft involved in a commercial air tour operation over the park or tribal lands to which the plan applies, as a cooperating agency under the regulations referred to in paragraph (d)(3) of this section.

 \(e\) *Amendments.* The Administrator, in cooperation with the Director, may make amendments to an air tour management plan.
 Any such amendments will be published in the Federal Register for notice and comment.
-A request for amendment of an ATMP will be made in accordance with §11.25 of this chapter as a petition for rulemaking.
+A request for amendment of an ATMP will be made in accordance with [[Volume 1/B Procedural rules/0011 General rulemaking procedures.md#§11.25   How does FAA issue rules?|§11.25]] of this chapter as a petition for rulemaking.

 \[Doc.
 No. FAA-2001-8690, 67 FR 65667, Oct.
 25, 2002.
 Redesignated by Amdt.
 136-1, 72 FR 6912, Feb.
 13, 2007\]